enthought/distributed-array-protocol/protocol.rst

     local index on that process; the second takes a local index and provides the global index that corresponds to that local index.

-The DAP is a process-local protocol and allows two subscribers, called the "producer" and the "consumer", to communicate the essential data and metadata necessary to share a distributed array between them.
+The DAP is a process-local protocol and allows two subscribers, called the "producer" and the "consumer" or the "exporter" and the "importer", to communicate the essential data and metadata necessary to share a distributed array between them.
 This allows two independently developed components to access, modify, and update a distributed array without copying.

-The DAP is intended to build on the concepts and implementation of the existing PEP-3118 buffer protocol, and uses PEP-3118 buffers (and subscribing Python objects, such as memoryviews and NumPy arrays) as an integral component.
+The DAP is intended to build on the concepts and implementation of the existing PEP-3118 buffer protocol, and uses PEP-3118 buffers (and subscribing Python objects, such as memoryviews and NumPy arrays) as components.

 This version of the DAP is defined for the Python language.
 Future versions of this protocol may provide definitions in other languages.

-A "producer object" that subscribes to the DAP shall provide a method named "__distarray__" that, when called by a consumer, returns a dictionary with two keys, "buffer" and "dimdata".
+A "producer object" that subscribes to the DAP shall provide a method named "__distarray__" that, when called by a consumer, returns a dictionary with three keys, "buffer", "dimdata", and "__version__".

+The value associated with the "__version__" key shall be a tuple of two or more integers, and this tuple shall be a conventional version tuple, with the first integer specifying the major version, the next integer the minor version, etc.  Versions of the protocol that differ in the minor version number shall be backwards compatible; versions that differ in the major version number may break backwards compatibility.

-The value associated with the "buffer" key shall be a buffer that is compatible with the PEP-3118 buffer protocol and contains the data for a local section of a distributed array.
+The value associated with the "buffer" key shall be a Python object that is compatible with the PEP-3118 buffer protocol and contains the data for a local section of a distributed array.